todogroup/osposurvey/2019/questions.md

 * Don’t want to regulate or standardize open source practices
 * I don’t know
 * Other (please specify)
+>Routing: go to Part 5a

 ## Part 5
-29. Of the following options, what are the top three benefits your company receives by using open source software?
+### Part 5a
+29. To what degree do you perceive the following companies to be “good open source community citizens” in terms of their contributions, collaboration and leadership on open source projects and initiatives within the open source ecosystem?
+>{Excellent Above Average Average Below Average Very Poor Don't know}
+* AWS
+* Comcast
+* Facebook
+* Google
+* IBM
-* Developer satisfaction
+* Intel
-* Development speed
+* Microsoft
-* Functionality
+* Pivotal
-* Performance and stability
+* Salesforce
-* Quality of code
+* SAP
-* Reliable support and/or consulting services
-* Security
+* VMware
-* Technology flexibility and extensibility
-* Total cost of ownership (licenses and developer time)
 >LH Note (7/2/19): New question in 2019

+30. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
+* Extremely influential
+* Very influential
+* Moderately influential
+* Slightly influential
+* Not at all influential
+* Don't know
+>LH Note (7/2/19): New question in 2019

+31. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization?
+* Yes
+* No
+* Don't know
+>LH Note (7/2/19): New question in 2019

+32. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
+* Yes
+* No
+* Don't know
+>Routing "Yes" goes to the next question; "No" and "Don't know" skip to Part 8.
+>LH Note (7/2/19): New question in 2019

+### Part 5b
+33. How valuable is the support and return on your investment you have received from these open source foundations?"
+* Extremely high value
+* High value
+* Average value
+* Low value
+* Extremely low value
+* Don't know
+>LH Note (7/2/19): New question in 2019

 ## Part 6
-30. How many open source projects does your company maintain?
+34. How many open source projects does your company maintain?
 * 0
 * 1-10
 * 11-50